SouhaibBenFarhat/react-tracker/README.md

 ### Check list:

 * [x] The time should only be tracked, if the user is actively browsing the site.
 If he is out of focus, in a different tab,the time should not be counted
-* [ ] in idle state the time should not be counted,
 * [x] The time tracked should be accurately and performantly send to the backend and saved in a database
 * [x] You can use any javascript framework and/or vanilla javascript
 * [x] The websites the users are browsing are not important.
 Use an existing template or create a simple web app you like